 INTRODUCTION

 In an intensely competitive, rapidly evolving, and increasingly knowledge-based high-tech sector, the ability to learn is critical to the success of multinational organizations.
-It is clear that building and maintaining a firm’s human capital through organizational learning represents a key source of competitive advantage (Campbell et al. 2012; Hatch and Dyer 2004).
-Barney (1991), for example, illustrates that the strategic resources which underpin the success of business enterprises include an organization’s physical, human, and organizational capital.
+It is clear that building and maintaining a firm’s human capital through organizational learning represents a key source of competitive advantage (Campbell, Coff, and Kryscynski, 2012; Hatch and Dyer, 2004).
+Barney (1991), for example, illustrates that the strategic resources that underpin the success of business enterprises include an organization’s physical, human, and organizational capital.

 Physical capital includes plant and equipment, geographic location, and access to raw materials.
 Human capital includes the training, experience, judgment, intelligence, relationships, and insights of managers and workers.
-Organizational capital includes firm structure and processes, internal and external relations, both formal and informal.
-However, human capital lies at the foundation of both physical and organizational capital (Nordhaug, 1994).
-This paper argues that human capital can be enhanced through the application of IT (as physical capital) and organizational learning processes (organizational capital).
+Organizational capital includes firm structure and processes, and internal and external relations, both formal and informal.
+However, human capital lies at the foundation of both physical and organisational capital (Nordhaug, 1994).
+This article argues that human capital can be enhanced through the application of IT (as physical capital) and organizational learning processes (organizational capital).

 Human capital is manifested in the individual and the collective competences of social actors in an organization (Nordhaug, 1994).
-Over the last number of years, a strategic, human capital-oriented approach to competence development through the management of learning has been adopted by many organizations (Gonçalves Zangiski et al. 2013; Klett 2010).
-This has been supported by the emergence of a new breed of Information Systems (IS) known as Learning Management Systems (LMS) (Dunne and Butler, 2004; Fuller 2013; Lonn and Teasley 2009) .
-Learning Management Systems are now replacing isolated and fragmented learning solutions with a systematic means of assessing and raising competency and performance levels across organizations.
+Over the last number of years, a strategic, human capital-oriented approach to competence development through the management of learning has been adopted by many organizations (Gonçalves Zangiski, Lima, and da Costa, 2013; Klett, 2010).
+This has been supported by the emergence of a new breed of information systems (IS) known as learning management systems (LMS) (Dunne and Butler, 2004; Fuller 2013; Lonn and Teasley 2009) .
+Learning management systems are now replacing isolated and fragmented learning solutions with a systematic means of assessing and raising competency and performance levels across organizations.
 Practitioners and IT vendors have led the promotion and adoption of IT-based learning management solutions while empirical academic research in this area has been somewhat lacking.
-Therefore, an important challenge for the management and information system disciplines is to better understand LMS, and to examine the roles and limitations of such systems in successfully building and sustaining human capital in order to better inform practice.
+Therefore, an important challenge for the management and information system disciplines is to better understand LMS, as well as to examine the roles and limitations of such systems in successfully building and sustaining human capital in order to better inform practice.

-This paper informs both research and practice through its presentation of the findings of an in-depth case study of LMS implementation and use by a large US multinational high-tech firm (CEM Corp.).
+This article informs both research and practice through its presentation of the findings of an in-depth case study of LMS implementation and use by a large U.S. multinational high-tech firm (CEM Corporation).
 As such, it provides insights into the roles that LMS can play in the continued commercial success of such organizations.
-The findings of this case study illustrate that LMS offer a strategic IS solution for planning, delivering and managing all learning events, including both online and classroom-based learning.
+The findings of this case study illustrate that learning management systems offer a strategic IS solution for planning, delivering, and managing all learning events, including both online and classroom-based learning.
 Practitioners recognize the need for such systems; for example, many world-class organizations are employing learning management to foster and manage learning within their organizations—such organizations include Amazon.com, Cisco Systems, Continental Airlines, Deloitte Consulting, EDS, Ford Motor Company, General Electric, and Procter & Gamble.
 CEM adopted the KnowledgeLink learning management system for the same reasons.